 Thus Khensu-pa-khart was both the spring sun, and the spring moon, and also the moon at the beginning of each month, in fact, the symbol of the renewed light of the sun and moon, and the source of generation and reproduction.
 In these aspects he could be linked to Horus, Ra, or Min.
 He was also known as “Khonsu pa-ir-sekher” (“Khonsu the provider” -Chespisichis to the Greeks) and “Khonsu heseb-ahau” (“Khonsu, decider of the life span”).

 The Great Temple of Khonsu was built in the precinct of the temple of Karnak.
 It was begun by Ramesses III, in the New Kingdom but expanded by a number of later rulers.
-There were three shrines dedicated to specific aspects of the god; “The Temple of Khensu”, “The Temple of Kenshu in Thebes, Nefer-hetep” and “The Temple of Khensu, who works his plans in Thebes”.
+There were three shrines dedicated to specific aspects of the god; “The Temple of Khensu”, “The Temple of Khensu in Thebes, Nefer-hetep” and “The Temple of Khensu, who works his plans in Thebes”.
 Other forms of the god were probably worshipped in the main portion of the temple as aspects of the moon god.

 Khonsu was also associated with a number of other gods.
 In Khumnu (Hermopolis) he was called “Khonsu-Djehuti” associating him with Thoth.
-While in Thebes, Khonsu was associated with Ra, Shu, Min and Horus.
+While in Thebes, Khonsu was associated with Ra, Shu, Min, and Horus.
 During the later period Osiris and Khonsu were known as the two bull and represented the sun and the moon respectively.

 Although firmly associated with Amun and Mut at Thebes at Kom Ombo Khonsu was considered to be the son of Sobek and Hathor (again linking him to Horus) and in Edfu he was considered to be the son of Osiris and known as “the son of the leg” (the leg being the part of the dead king’s body which was thought to have been found in that nome).

 He was usually depicted as a young mummiform man in the posture of a mummy.
 In his role as the young son of Amun he generally wears the sidelock of youth and the curved beard of the gods.
 He often wears a full lunar disc resting in a crescent moon as a headdress and carries a crook and flail in his hands (linking him with the pharaoh and Osiris).
-Ocassionaly he bears a staff topped by the Was (representing power) or the Djed (representing stability).
+Occasionally, he bears a staff topped by the Was (representing power) or the Djed (representing stability).
 He generally wears a loose necklace with a crescent-shaped pectoral and a counterpoise in the shape of an inverted key-hole.
-In his mummiform aspect he looks so similar to Ptah that the only way to tell them apart is to check his necklace as the counterpoise worn by Ptah is a different shape.
+In his mummiform aspect he looks so similar to Ptah that the only way to tell them apart is to check his necklace, as the counterpoise worn by Ptah is a different shape.

-During the later period he may be depicted on plaques as fully human or in his falcon-headed form, together with his parents Amun and Mut, He may also be depicted standing on the back of a crocodile, like Horus.
+During the later period he may be depicted on plaques as fully human or in his falcon-headed form, together with his parents Amun and Mut.
+He may also be depicted standing on the back of a crocodile, like Horus.
 As “Khensu, the chronographer” he wears the solar disk on his head and holds a stylus in his right hand.
 Khonsu was also a great lover of games, especially senet.
-He was also frequently recorded playing a game of Senet against Thoth.
+He was also frequently recorded playing a game of senet against Thoth.

-copyright J Hill 2010
+Copyright J Hill 2010